OpenBMB/BMList/README.md

 If you find any typos or mistakes in this repo, please feel free to create issues or pull requests!

+# What's New

+* 2022/08/05 We have upgraded the multi-dimensional table, and now you can filter the records as you wish!

 # Model Expo

-We find that it is not intuitive to show all information about big models in a GitHub repo.
-So we use this repo to store raw data and provide two ways to present more information.
+**We maintain a [website](https://openbmb.github.io/BMList) to show statistics of big models from multiple perspectives.**

 ## Big Model List

-We show all information of big models in a [multi-dimensional table](https://a0qwpgc3qv.feishu.cn/base/bascn2lp9dYCNe6GKdRd5sfPwhd), which is easy to classify models by organizations, languages, domains, etc.
+We show all information of big models in a [multi-dimensional table](https://openbmb.github.io/BMList/list), in which you can easily classify models by organizations, languages, domains, etc.

 <img src="figures/bmlist.png" width="1000px">

 ## Big Model Gallery

-**We maintain a [website](https://openbmb.github.io/BMList) to show statistics of big models.**

-In the website, we currently present five figures, which are previewed below.
-Any ideas for new figures are welcomed!
+We also host a big model gallery to present figures about big models.
+Currently, there are five figures, previewed below, and any ideas for new figures are welcomed!

 ### Big Model Trend